polar-app/polar-app/_posts/2019-07-26-Minimizing-Defection-Might-be-the-Solution-to-the-Tragedy-of-the-Commons.md

  modern economic context, commons is taken to mean any shared and unregulated resource such as atmosphere, oceans, rivers, fish stocks, roads and highways, or even an office refrigerator.

-I'd assert that the tragedy of the commons is related a bit to the prisoners dilemma (again, from [Wikipedia](https://en.wikipedia.org/wiki/Prisoner%27s_dilemma)):
+I'd assert that the tragedy of the commons is actually a more general form of the prisoners dilemma (again, from [Wikipedia](https://en.wikipedia.org/wiki/Prisoner%27s_dilemma)):

 > The prisoner's dilemma is a standard example of a game analyzed in game theory that shows why two completely rational individuals might not cooperate, even if it appears that it is in their best interests to do so.

-The prisoner's dilemma could be considered a simpler version of the tragedy of the commons.
 Instead of a prison term there's the destruction of some resource and the tragedy of the commons is generalized to more actors.
-Usually dozens.
+Usually hundreds to thousands.

 # Cheating and Cynicism